 This is an accelerated, 22-month, Bachelor's degree in Nursing program designed for those who will have already completed a Bachelor's degree in a discipline other than nursing.
 This program is being offered through Extended Learning.

 A 2-3 year program with concentrations in Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner.

 A summarized, OVERVIEW of our Nursing Degree Programs at CSU San Marcos

 The LVN 30-unit option is available to students on a space-available basis.
 We currently don't have any spaces available in this program.
 The Web site will be updated just as soon as new information becomes available on this program.
 This program allows licensed vocational nurses (LVN's) to complete no more than 30 additional semester units and then be eligible to take the licensing examination (NCLEX) for registered nurse (RN).
 Students will be eligible to sit for the NCLEX State Board Examination (RN Nursing License) once they have successfully completed this LVN 30-unit option.
-It is important to note that there won't be any degree awarded through this 30-unit option program, and a student's RN license will be stamped with "No Degree" by the Board of Registered Nursing.
+It is important to note that there won't be any degree awarded through this 30-unit option program.
 Please be aware that some states may deny licensure reciprocity for students who complete this LVN 30-unit option.

 Interested students are also encouraged to investigate opportunities at Community Colleges which offer an LVN to RN Step-up program.
 Upon completion of such a program, students would then be eligible to apply and enter for RN to BSN program or RN to MSN program, which are flexible programs, designed for the working RN.